Jiale-Wang-0310/Jiale-Wang-0310.github.io/_pages/about.md

 **Jiale Wang<sup>†</sup>**, Hao Ren<sup>†</sup>, Liu Yang, et al.

 **Highlights**:
-- <p style="text-align: justify;"> Proposed a gastric resident system can achieve controllable drug release based on a pre-set plan and adjust drug release plan on demand via Wi-Fi during treatment.</p>
+- <p style="text-align: justify;"> Proposed a gastric resident system that can achieve controllable drug release based on a pre-set plan and adjust the drug release plan on demand via Wi-Fi during treatment.</p>
-- <p style="text-align: justify;"> This is the first controllable and adjustable long-lasting drug delivery system which provides a groundbreaking approach for the treatment of chronic diseases.</p>
+- <p style="text-align: justify;"> This is the first controllable and adjustable long-lasting drug delivery system that provides a groundbreaking approach for the treatment of chronic diseases.</p>
 - <p style="text-align: justify;"> Designed a power-efficient electronic system to enable the device to work well for 45 days, powered only by a 50mAh lithium battery.</p>
 - <p style="text-align: justify;"> Developed a user-friendly UI that allows users to control the system not only on mobile phones but on computers.</p>